developerforce/open-cti-demo-adapter/README.md

 This CTI demo adapter package lets you test drive Open CTI for Lightning Experience.
 The package provides a demo softphone that highlights and demonstrates the main features of Open CTI for Lightning Experience without even connecting to a phone system.

+If you encounter any issues with this package, please file a [New Issue](https://github.com/developerforce/open-cti-demo-adapter/issues/new).
+You may also contact David Louvton, at dlouvton@salesforce.com.

 # Dependencies